-If you ride an electric bicycle, here are a few things you should know:
+If you ride an electric bicycle, here are a few rules you should know:

-- Electric bikes must meet state criteria—Connecticut defines electric bicycles as “motor-driven cycles” with motors of no more than 750W in power, seat heights no less than 26”, and top speeds no greater than 20 miles per hour.
+Connecticut defines electric bicycles as “motor-driven cycles” with motors of no more than 750W in power, seat heights no less than 26”, and a maximum speed of no greater than 20 miles per hour.

-- Riders must possess valid driver’s licenses—Because electric bicycles are motor-driven vehicles, riders must have valid driver’s licenses when they ride them.
+Because electric bicycles qualify as a type of motor vehicle, riders must have valid driver’s licenses when they ride them.
 However, e-bikes don’t require registration.